PhD in Translation Studies

 Students pursuing the PhD in Translation Studies must follow the standard Graduate School matriculation procedures.

 Note: The Translation Studies doctorate is part of the Translation Research and Instruction Program (TRIP), and is not managed by the Department of Comparative Literature.
-Please direct any questions about the doctorate to TRIP and any questions about the Master's degree to Comparative Literature.
+Please direct any questions about the doctorate to TRIP.

 Program of Courses (Required Core Curriculum)

-(Students who present workshop credits from Binghamton University or elsewhere may petition to have the preceding workshop courses waived.
-However, these credits must still be fulfilled with other relevant classes.)
+(Students who present workshop credits from Binghamton University or elsewhere may petition to have the required workshop courses waived.
+However, if a waiver is granted, these credits must still be fulfilled with other relevant classes.)

 Allied and Disciplinary Electives - (20 credits)